MihailMihov/simd-raytracer/README.md

 vectorizable.
 An octree might also be a good candidate as it also has 8 children per node, when used in 3D, but according to my limited research a BVH performs much better in most cases.

+Additionally the SIMD implementation is fully portable, because it is based on the experimental parallelism technical specification v2 (will become part of ISO C++ with C++26).
+The data-parallel types used are based on `std::experimental::native_simd`, which takes up the width that would be most efficient for the given data type and platform.
+No CPU/architecture specific intrinsics are used, so the project would work just as well on ARM or any other exotic architecture and it would fully make use of its SIMD capabilities.

 ## Materials